ge9/ExecuteCommand-Pipe/README.md

 # ExecuteCommand-Pipe
 A simple tool to run arbitrary commands with paths (of files or directories) passed from various context menus in Windows Explorer.
-Paths are encoded in UTF-8, each suffixed by "\n", and then passed to the given command, through standard input/output.
+Paths can be passed to the commands either as arguments or through stdin/stdout (pipe).
 Implemented with COM (Component Object Model) technology to avoid limitations for path length or number of files.

 # Usage